What is a narcissist enabler?

 A narcissists enabler can be a parent, a child, a partner, a friend, a coworker, a sibling, people become enablers for different reasons, often a narcissist will brainwash people to not take care of themselves and put all the narcissists needs first, because the enablers end up so full of self-doubt, fear, to just not knowing reality.
-Most become enablers over time without realising what’s happening to them, partners are brainwashed into believing.
+Most become enablers over time without realising what’s happening to them, and partners are brainwashed into believing.

 - I’ve made them act this way.